fpelletier-gh/web-development-notes/README.md

 The side menu navigation will be generated from the folder structure inside the `/posts` directory.

-> ex. `/posts/javascript/algorithm_and_data-structure.mdx` will create a submenu named `Javascript` with a link named `Algorithm & Data Structure` inside it
+> ex. `/posts/javascript/algorithm_and_data-structure.mdx` will create a submenu named `Javascript` with a link named `Algorithm & Data-Structure` inside it

 ### Syntax highlighting for code block